-On April 5, 2022, the Company announced its intention to submit a formal application to list its Common Shares on the Nasdaq Stock Market LLC.
+On April 5, 2022, the Company announced its intention to submit a formal application to list its Common Shares on the Nasdag Stock Market LLC.

-On April 5, 2022, the Company announced that it would be undertaking a consolidation of its share capital on the basis of eighteen (18) existing Common Shares for one (1) new Common Shares.
-The Company anticipates that the consolidation will take effect on or about April 11, 2022.
+On April 5, 2022, the Company announced that it would undertake a consolidation of its share capital on the basis of eighteen (18) existing Common Shares for one (1) new Common Shares.
+The consolidation was effected at the close of business on April 12, 2022.
+Commons share, options and units and prices before April 12, 2022 are pre-consolidation.
+All share capital and share prices listed after April 12, 2022 are post consolidation.